Asylum in UK

 After claiming asylum, you will undergo a brief initial interview known as the Screening Interview, where basic information will be collected.

-After your screening interview, you will receive an Application Registration Card (ARC), an identity card with your photo that confirms your asylum claim.
+After your initial asylum interview, you will receive an Application Registration Card (ARC), an identity card with your photo that confirms your asylum claim.
 Learn more about ARC cards on the Home Office website.

 After your Substantive Interview, the Home Office will assess your asylum claim and decide whether to grant you refugee status.
 The waiting period for this decision can be long, causing distress.
 If your claim is accepted, you will receive refugee status, possibly categorized as Group 1 or Group 2, or another immigration status.

-Finding an immigration or asylum lawyer is currently challenging due to COVID-19 lockdown backlogs, the Afghanistan crisis, Ukraine war, and post-Brexit immigration status for EEA (EU) nationals.
-However, you can always contact our asylum lawyers for a consultation, assistance or advice on obtaining asylum in UK: via messenger or by mail or our contact form.
-We offer comprehensive support, including accompanying you to all authorities and providing expert advice throughout the procedure.
+Finding an immigration or asylum lawyer is currently challenging due to COVID-19 lockdown backlogs, the Afghanistan crisis, the Ukraine war, and post-Brexit immigration status for EEA (EU) nationals.
+However, you can always contact our asylum lawyers for consultation, assistance, or advice on obtaining asylum in the UK: via messenger or by mail or our contact form.
+We offer comprehensive support, including accompanying you to all authorities and providing expert legal advice throughout the procedure.